 A ten-year-old is encouraged to make a science project and exhibit it at the science fair.
 Following through on this initiated activity produces a sense of industry.
 Failure to follow through and complete this project leads to feelings of inferiority.

 Identity versus role confusion (adolescence)

-The beginnings of the formation of an identity take place-a conscious sense of direction and uniqueness.
-Identities can be made through our peers, religion, job, possessions, etc.
+The beginnings of the formation of an identity take place with a sense of direction and uniqueness.